 For the year ending December 31, 2016, we anticipate capital expenditures(c) to be between \$35.0 million and \$40.0 million.
-In addition, we anticipate ordinary course cash expenditures for the acquisition of inventory to be between \$60.0 million and \$70.0 million, cash tax payments to be between \$20.0 million and \$30.0 million, and cash interest payments on corporate facilities to be between \$30.0 million and \$35.0 million
+In addition, we anticipate ordinary course cash expenditures for the acquisition of inventory to be between \$60.0 million and \$70.0 million, cash tax payments to be between \$20.0 million and \$30.0 million, and cash interest payments on corporate facilities to be between \$30.0 million and \$35.0 million.

-In addition, consistent with our capital allocation philosophy, we anticipate investing approximately \$29.0 million of our cash to build inventory to support future growth in our VOI sales and hospitality management businesses.
+In addition, consistent with our capital allocation philosophy, we anticipate investing approximately \$29.0 million of our cash to build or acquire newly-constructed inventory to support future growth in our VOI sales and hospitality management businesses.

-- (a) In accordance with ASC 978, the Company records Vacation Interest Cost of Sales using the relative sales value method (see Note 2 Summary of Significant Accounting Policies in the Company's Annual Report on Form 10-K for the year ended December 31, 2014).
+- In accordance with ASC 978, the Company records Vacation Interests cost of sales using the relative sales value method (see Note 2 Summary of Significant Accounting Policies in the Company's Annual Report on Form 10-K for the year ended December 31, 2015).
 This method requires the Company to make a number of projections and estimates, which are subject to significant uncertainty and retroactive adjustment in future periods.
 These "true-up" adjustments may result, and for the Company have resulted in prior periods, in major swings (both positive and negative) in the Company's pretax income computed in accordance with U.S. GAAP that do not have a direct correlation to the operating performance for the periods in which the "true-ups" are made.
-It is difficult to predict with any degree of precision what the projections and estimates used in connection with the relative sales value method will be and what impact those projections and estimates will have on the amount recorded in future periods as Vacation Interest Cost of Sales.
-As a result, guidance for Vacation Interest Cost of Sales (and as a result, pre-tax income) covers a wide range of outcomes and does not impact Adjusted EBITDA. - (b) Other non-cash items include: stock based compensation, amortization of loan origination costs, and amortization of net portfolio discounts and premiums. - (c) Principally for IT infrastructure and sales center expansion/refurbishment.
+It is difficult to predict with any degree of precision what the projections and estimates used in connection with the relative sales value method will be and what impact those projections and estimates will have on the amount recorded in future periods as Vacation Interests cost of sales.
+As a result, guidance for Vacation Interests cost of sales (and as a result, pre-tax income) covers a wide range of outcomes and does not impact Adjusted EBITDA. - (b) Other non-cash items include: stock based compensation, amortization of loan origination costs, and amortization of net portfolio discounts and premiums. - (c) Principally for IT infrastructure and expansion/refurbishment of our sales centers.
 This does not include expenditures for the acquisition of inventory, or resort-level capital improvements which are paid by the homeowners associations.